Spotting a Royal Cypher

 The Royal Cypher is a recognisable symbol of a monarch’s time on the throne.
 Here are just a few examples of what they look like and where to find them.
 Why not try and create your own cypher, as I have below, taking inspiration from past and present monarchs?
 You could even give yourself a crown!

-– Georgina Tomlinson, Curatorial Assistant (Philately)
+– Georgina Tomlinson, Deputy Curator (Philately)